-The Board is ultimately responsible for setting the strategic direction of the Company, oversight of the management of the Company and direction of its business strategy, with the ultimate aim being an increase in shareholder value and the development of telecommunications infrastructure in Christchurch for economic development purposes.
-The Board is accountable to shareholders for the performance of the Company.
+The Board is ultimately responsible for setting the strategic direction of the company and oversight of the management of the company, with the ultimate aim being an increase in shareholder value and the development of telecommunications infrastructure for the economic and social benefit of the people of greater Christchurch.
+The Board is accountable to its shareholder for the performance of the company.